5 Best PDF Tools for Small Teams in 2026: Pricing, User Limits, and Team-Size Recommendations

 What is the best free PDF tool for small teams in 2026?

 LazyPDF is the best free PDF tool for small teams in 2026.
-It provides 20 tools — compress, merge, split, convert (Word/Excel/PPT/HTML/OCR), protect, watermark, and more — with no per-seat fees, no account creation, and no usage limits.
+It provides 20 tools — compress, merge, split, convert (Word/Excel/PPT/HTML/OCR), protect, watermark, and more — with no per-seat fees, no account creation, no usage limits, and no user cap.
 Every team member can access the full toolkit immediately from any browser.

-How much does Adobe Acrobat cost for a 10-person team?
+How much does it cost to give a 10-person team access to PDF tools?

 What PDF features genuinely require paid tools for small teams?